yomorun/yomo-wasmedge-tensorflow/README.md

 [![Youtube: YoMo x WasmEdge](youtube.png)](https://youtu.be/E0ltsn6cLIU)

-This project demonstrates how to process a video stream in real-time using WebAssembly and apply a TensorFlow model to each frame of the video in order to determine if food is present in that frame, all by integrating [WasmEdge](https://github.com/WasmEdge/WasmEdge) into [YoMo](https://github.com/yomorun/yomo) serverless.
+This project demonstrates how to process a video stream in real-time using WebAssembly and apply a pre-trained [food classification model](https://tfhub.dev/google/lite-model/aiy/vision/classifier/food_V1/1) to each frame of the video in order to determine if food is present in that frame, all by integrating [WasmEdge](https://github.com/WasmEdge/WasmEdge) into [YoMo](https://github.com/yomorun/yomo) serverless.

-Open-source projects involved:
+Open-source projects that we used:

 - Serverless stream processing framework [YoMo](https://github.com/yomorun/yomo)
-- Integrate with [WasmEdge](https://github.com/WasmEdge/WasmEdge) to introduce WebAssembly，interop TensorFlow Lite model
+- Integrate with [WasmEdge](https://github.com/WasmEdge/WasmEdge) to introduce WebAssembly, interop TensorFlow Lite model
 - A deep learning model found on [TensorFlow Hub](https://tfhub.dev/google/lite-model/aiy/vision/classifier/food_V1/1); make sure to download `TFLite (aiy/vision/classifier/food_V1)`, which is authored by Google

 Values: